St George Hospital Redevelopment - Stage 3

 St George Hospital Redevelopment Reaches Key Milestone

-Last week, a significant milestone was reached in the St George Hospital Stage 3 Redevelopment, as construction of the new Kensington Street Building reached its highest point.
-This impressive nine storey facility plus two levels of basement carparking, will provide critical community and outpatient care services, improving healthcare delivery for our growing local community.
+A year of major construction was topped off by a significant milestone in the St George Hospital Stage 3 Redevelopment, as construction of the new Kensington Street Building reached its highest point.
+This impressive nine-storey facility plus two levels of basement carparking, will provide critical community and outpatient care services, improving healthcare delivery for our growing local community.

 NSW Premier, Chris Minns and Member for Rockdale, Steve Kamper were present to witness this key milestone.
 As part of the tradition, a Blueberry Ash tree, native to the local area, was lifted to the roof.
 Once the building is completed, this tree will be planted in the forecourt, symbolising growth, resilience, and the strong connection to the community.